Installation instructions

 =========================

-Linux/Windows, using conda for Python
+Windows/Linux, using conda for Python packages

 Requirements: `conda `__ Python environment, with 64 bit Python 3.9-3.13.